Research Roundup · Updated July 2026

 How big is the agentic AI market in 2026?

-Worldwide AI spending reaches $2.59 trillion in 2026 (Gartner), and 54% of organizations are actively deploying agents (KPMG).
+Worldwide AI spending reaches $2.59 trillion in 2026 (Gartner), and 53% of organizations are deploying agents (KPMG).
 On the agentic-specific slice: Gartner projects agentic AI could drive over $450 billion in enterprise application software revenue by 2035, and Capgemini estimates up to $450 billion in economic value from agents by 2028.

 Why do most agentic AI projects fail?